 ½ Cup Water

 1 Tbsp White Vinegar

-air-tight jar with curdled water (Can be used later for curdling milk in future), keep aside till it cools, then store in fridge for 7-10days.
+Fill a small air-tight jar with curdled water (Can be used later for curdling milk in future), keep aside till it cools, then store in the fridge for 7-10days.

 Using a sieve or cheesecloth, drain water from the freshly made cheese and rinse with fresh water.

 Drain water through the sieve.
 (Make sure water is completely drained out of the cheese leave it in a sieve for 30min).